 Q: My CCS project fails to build.

 A: First verify you are using the required minimum CCS IDE version and TI Compiler version specified in the Release Notes for the respective SDK.
-Also, do not use a space in the BLE-Stack SDK path and your CCS workspace.
+Also, do not use a space in the BLE-Stack SDK path and your CCS workspace or Windows %APPDATA% path.
 Using a white space in these paths will result in a build error.
 It is also advisable to install the SDK to the default location to confirm your setup is working correctly.
+In addition, the pre-build steps may fail if there is a version of Cygwin in your Windows PATH before XDCTools.
+It is recommended to adjust your PATH such that no other versions of Cygwin are found before XDCTools.

 Q: I’m still getting build errors of some kind.

-A: Please use the E2E Rich Formatting Option and attach your IAR or CCS build log (paperclip icon).
+A: Please use the E2E "Insert Code, Attach Files and more" option and attach your IAR or CCS build log (paperclip icon).
 Note that for IAR, you must enable the build log: Tools -> Options -> Messages -> Log build messages to file.
 Please compress the file as needed.
 Attaching the build file, and not just the snippet showing the error, is critical to determine the build environment and other factors needed to diagnose your build error.

 Q: When debugging or loading the Stack FlashROM project, I get errors saying the vector table can’t be found or can’t run to main.